 Following best practices and in accordance with privacy legislation protecting user's rights to their information, Pico believes in transparency around user data.

 Pico allows users to control the types of notifications they would prefer to receive, which can be configured as Newsletters in the Pico platform.
 When initially registering an account with Pico, users will be able to select the newsletters they'd like to receive.
 This can be set to opt-in / disabled by default as explained in the "Opt-In" section of the following article: https://help.trypico.com/en/articles/3584918-newsletters

 It is the responsibility of the Community using Pico to respect the preferences set by a user.

 If you would like to market to users, separate from newsletters that they opt in to, we recommend setting up "marketing" as a newsletter that you set to default opt out, so users can choose to receive that type of communication.

 Personal Data Retained for a User

 Users can edit their name, email, password, newsletter preferences, and payment methods through Pico directly.

-This data is available in the Dashboard CRM, and can be exported to be provided to a user upon request.
+This data is available in the Dashboard App Contacts section, and can be exported to be provided to a user upon request.